lino-framework/book/docs/specs/tickets.rst

         ticket has evolved during time, it should reflect the latest version.

-        The description can contain memo commands (see :doc:`/specs/memo`).
+        The description can contain *memo commands* defined by the application.

     .. attribute:: duplicate_of